'The story of a weird world I was warned never to tell'

 "When I had children things changed," Pauline says, "because they became a focus for all our love."

-Ruth developed cancer, which eventually took her life in 2010.
+Ruth developed cancer, which eventually killed her in 2010.
 But she spent the last nine months of her life living with Pauline.

 "I hadn't fully forgiven her at that point, but we both knew that we were out of time to sort through this," Pauline says.
 "We had to find some place of peace, and eventually we did."